brian-armory/personal-site/content/en/blog/devops-pf.md

 In the meantime, here are book recommendations if you want to go deeper into either the Personal Finance stuff or the DevOps stuff:

 * _The Index Card: Why Personal Finance Doesn't Have to Be Complicated_ by Helaine Olen and Harold Pollack.
 It's a whole book!
 Or just search the internet for the actual index card.
+* _I Will Teach You To Be Rich_ by Ramit Sethi.
+He's a cool guy with lots of great advice.
+The click bait title is a fake out.
 * _Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations_ by Nicole Forsgren, Jez Humble, and Gene Kim

-I have one really strong warning about either book though.
+I have one really strong warning about these books though.
 When reading them, remember the section "People first.
 Tools second."
 Or really just that line.